infinitered/redpotion/docs/cookbook/stylesheets.md

 You'll probably want an application-wide stylesheet.
 Simple create one, and then inherit it in all your stylesheets.

 If you use potion to create your app, it will automatically create this for you.
-Even if you don't, I'd create a test app to see how it is all setup: `potion create test_app`
+Even if you don't, I'd create a test app to see how it is all setup: `potion new test_app`

 **application_stylesheet.rb**